 - Warm spots along different areas of your floor

 - The smell of mildew or mold underneath your flooring

 Handling a Slab Leak

 When it comes to slab leaks, be sure to call a professional to diagnose the problem immediately.
 Do not delay.
 If you do, a slab leak repair will become harder and costlier to fix.
-We’ll send one of our trained technicians to determine the extensiveness of the leak and recommend the best repair option.
+We’ll send one of our trained Lake Forest plumber to determine the extensiveness of the leak and recommend the best repair option.
 Cali’s Choice Plumbing & Restoration specializes in finding slab leaks and repairing them.
 We are even able to work with many insurance providers directly.
 The staff technicians at Cali’s Choice Plumbing & Restoration are available 24 hours a day and seven days a week.
 Give us a call today!